robfinch/Thor/Thor2024/README.md

 The first step for an instruction is instruction fetch.
 At instruction fetch a pair of instructions is fetched from the instruction cache and placed in a fetch buffer.
 Any postfix instructions associated with the fetched instructions are also fetched.
 If there is a hardware interrupt, a special interrupt instruction overrides the fetched instructions and the PC increment is disabled until the interrupt is recognized.
 After instruction fetch the instructions are decoded and register values are fetched.
 And the instruction decodes and register values that are available are placed in the reorder buffer / queued.
 The next stage is execution.
 Note that the execute stage waits until all the instruction arguments are valid before trying to execute the instruction.
 Instruction arguments are made valid by the execution or writeback of prior instructions.
 Note that while the instruction may not be able to execute, decode and execute are *not* stalled.
-Other instructions are decoded and exeuted while waiting for an instruction missing arguments.
+Other instructions are decoded and executed while waiting for an instruction missing arguments.
 Execution of instructions can be multi-cycle as for loads, stores, multiplies and divides.
 At the end of instruction execution the result is placed back into the reorder buffer.
-There may be a maximum of three instruction being executed at the same time.
-Two alu and one flow control.
+There may be a maximum of four instruction being executed at the same time.
+An alu, an fpu a memory and one flow control.
 The last stage, writeback, reorders instructions into program order reading the oldest instructions from the ROB.
 The core may writeback or commit two instructions per clock cycle.

 ### Branch Prediction
 Branch prediction is via a simple backwards branch predictor.
 Backwards branches are predicted taken.
 There is also a branch target buffer in the works.
 The BTB has 1024 entries.
+There is a 64-entry return stack buffer, RSB, to predict return addresses.

 ### Interrupts and Exceptions
 Interrupts and exceptions are precise.